c5shen/CS125Fall20QuizPrep/week7.md

 ## Practice Problem
 * Define a class named Thing with two *private fields*, a String *name* and a String *type*.
 * Create a *public constructor* with two String inputs that update the values of these fields.
-* Create a public method isReference that takes in two Thing objects, and returns *True* only if both references are equal.
+* Create a public class method isReference that takes in two Thing objects, and returns *True* only if both references are equal.
 You should *assert* that your objects are not null.
 * Write a function named Copy that takes in an array of Things and returns an array containing two Things arrays, one with a shallow copy of all the elements in the input array and another that returns a deep copy of all the elements in the input array.
 (So, your function should return a 2D array).
 (Assume that Thing has an existing copy constructor)
 * Right a function named randomThings that takes in an array of Thing and prints out (does not return!)4 random "things" from that array.(You might wanna import a library for this)